nitrogen-lang/nitrogen/docs/std/global/io.md

 `exit()` terminates script execution and returns with the error code given.
 If the script is running in response to an SCGI request, the request is immediately returned.

+## debugVal(arg: T): T

+`debugVal()` will print its argument to standard out and return the argument unchanged.
+This is useful for debugging to check values without having to create a new variable.